arillle/raspberry-temperature/README.md

 # raspberry-temperature
-Raspberry Temperature check script and shutdown
+Raspberry Temperature check script and shutdown.
 Can be used by Nagios/Icinga